Green Smoothie Gourmet

 Jump to Recipe

-This delicious and healthy whipped cashew cream is made with fresh cashews and whipped so it has a stiffer texture suitable for piping onto a dessert, cocoa or smoothie.
-Vegan and dairy-free.
+This delicious and healthy whipped cashew cream is a healthy cool whip substitute, made with 3 wholesome ingredients, and whipped into a stiff texture suitable for piping, dolloping on desserts and as a dessert dip.

 Jump to: